educates/educates-on-kind/README.md

 access to the local image registry will still by default be insecure.

-If you want access to the local image registry to also be secure, you need to copy the original certificate and private key into the ``educates-resources`` directory before the image local image registry is created.
+If you want access to the local image registry to also be secure, you need to also copy the original wildcard certificate and private key into the ``educates-resources`` directory before the image local image registry is created.